Menu

 Q: How much space do I need for geothermal?
 A: Horizontal loops require 2,000-3,000 sq ft of yard space, while vertical systems need only 100-200 sq ft but cost more to install.

 Q: Will geothermal work in clay soil?
 A: Yes, but clay soil presents challenges for installation and may reduce efficiency.
-Professional soil analysis is essential to determine feasibility.
+Professional soil analysis is essential to figure out feasibility.

 Q: What’s the payback period for geothermal in North Texas?
 A: Typical payback periods range from 10-15 years, reduced to 7-12 years with available tax credits and rebates.